-What's NOT Acceptable § The use of a user name and password by themselves. § The use of a biometric or hard token by itself.
+What's NOT Acceptable The use of any one of the three authentication tools by itself.

 Prescriptions for Hospice and Long Term Care (LTCF) Patients

 Long Term Care

 § Title 21 C.F.R. § 1300.01(b)(25) states "Long Term Care Facility (LTCF) means a nursing home, retirement care, mental care or other facility or institution which provides extended health care to resident patients.

 § Important Note: